klara75/pdsnd_github/README.md

 ### Date created
 1/24/2023
-January 24, 2023
 ### Project Title
-Udacity Git Project for Udacity
+Udacity Git Project to show changes to the remote suppository

 ### Description
 This project takes a github repository and produces several steps.